drunkard/ceph-readable-doc/html/_sources/rbd/rbd-mirroring.rst.txt

         rbd mirror pool peer bootstrap create [--site-name {local-site-name}] {pool-name}

-The output of ``mirror pool peer bootstrap create`` will be a token that should be provided to the ``mirror pool peer bootstrap import`` command.
-For example, on site-a::
+The output of ``mirror pool peer bootstrap create`` will be a token that should be provided to the ``mirror pool peer bootstrap import`` command. 例如, on site-a::

         $ rbd --cluster site-a mirror pool peer bootstrap create --site-name site-a image-pool